masonnlp/bioasq_qa_system/README.md

 ## Where results are stored
 The results are stored in the **qp_demo.xml** file in your **Colab Notebooks/BioASQ** Google Drive folder

-## TODOs
-1. Figure out why system doesn't work when using an already indexed folder from Google Drive